-A visit to our Waimarie Museum will uncover the colourful history of the riverboat era and the operations of the famous Hatrick & Co. – the company who owned the Paddle Steamer Waimarie and many other work boats operating along the Whanganui River in the first half of the 20th century.
+A visit to our Riverboat Centre will uncover the colourful history of the riverboat era and the operations of the famous Hatrick & Co. – the company who owned the Paddle Steamer Waimarie and many other work boats operating along the Whanganui River in the first half of the 20th century.

 A range of merchandise and souvenirs can be purchased from the booking office to extend your Waimarie® experience.

-The Waimarie Museum is located within a 134-year-old building that originally operated as a rowing facility.
+The Riverboat Centre is located within a 134-year-old building that originally operated as a rowing facility.